 - Nurturing community

-As mentioned above, classical Christian education ought to be a holistic education of the head, the heart, and the hands.
+Classical Christian education ought to be a holistic education of the head, the heart, and the hands.
 Consequently, we cannot succeed in this task in an environment of educational slavery.
 As teachers and schools, we are not taskmasters, but rather coaches that help guide students through the process of learning.
 We aim not to be harsh (though discipline will be necessary), but we do aim to be nurturing.
 We aim to build community.
-At School of the Ozarks, we speak of ourselves as a family.
+At School of the Ozarks (where I teach), we speak of ourselves as a family.
 This nurturing community helps encourage students, foster growth, and exhibit Christian fellowship.